The Lab Interpretation Course for Nurse Practitioners — trusted by 700+ and counting

 • Thrombocytosis

-• Stepwise approach to interpreting iron studies and common nutritional deficiencies
+• Stepwise approach to interpreting iron studies and common deficiencies

 • Iron studies: